micheleg/dash-to-dock/_posts/2017-06-04-new-release-v59-multimonitor.md

 <!--more-->

 The most notable feature introduced in this release, thanks to the work of [Franglais125](https://github.com/franglais125), is the possibility of displaying the dock on all available screens.
-At the moment no strange combinatoins of dock position are supported: the dock is replicated on each available screen.
+At the moment no strange combinations of dock positions are supported: the dock is replicated on each available screen.
 Workspace/monitor isolation is supported.

 <a href="/media/v59_multimonitor_settings.png"><img
 src="/media/v59_multimonitor_settings.png" alt="New multimonitor setttings" class="center"></a>